 The Replicated app manager supports working with private images stored in Amazon's Elastic Container Registry (ECR).

-The purpose of this guide is to walk you through a hello-world example on how to configure Replicated to pull images from a private registry in Amazon's Elastic Container Registry (ECR).
+The purpose of this tutorial is to walk you through how to configure Replicated to pull images from a private registry in Amazon's Elastic Container Registry (ECR).
 This tutorial demonstrates the differences between using public and private images in Replicated.

 - Ubuntu 18.04